skarlekar/fargate-patterns/README.md

 Fargate is a good choice if you are leaving a lot of compute power and memory foot-print unused.
 Unlike ECS or EKS, you only pay for the compute and memory that you actually use.

 ### Low Complexity
 With its Container-as-a-Service model, you don't have to worry about the underlying infrastructure you need for deploying your container, how you will optimize usage or secure them.
-Instead you focus reduces to the four walls of your container - its size, power and communication with the outside wo
+Instead you focus reduces to the four walls of your container - its size, power and communication with the outside world aka memory, CPU and networking.

 ## Focus of this workshop

 In this workshop, we will explore three design patterns viz., the ***Container-on-Demand***, ***Scaling-Container*** and ***Sidecar-Assembly*** patterns that allows Fargate to be used just like Lambdas for heavy on-demand tasks where Lambda is not suitable, or run containers traditionally but without having to manage infrastructure.